 LOST SPACES / FOUND GARDENS 2005–2009

 Abandoned, overgrown spaces lurk around every corner in Bushwick, Brooklyn.
 When I moved here in 2004, I missed the grandeur of the factories and bridges from my old waterfront neighborhood.
 I walked past Bushwick’s lots for a year before finding any inspiration.
 I gradually learned to look closely, sometimes through chinks in fences or at the pavement under my feet.
 I’ve since been seduced by the surprises I find here, including cast-offs of local culture and the relentless thriving of flowers and weeds.

 In the early 1990s I lived in Providence, Rhode Island, in a landscape at turns overgrown and barren.
 New England row houses abutted empty lots and crumbling factories, all joined in a web of trees, weeds, cyclone fences, and high tension wires.
 Layers of growth and decay confounded attempts at easy interpretation.
 The landscape, formed largely by accident and neglect, felt somehow like the work of a larger process.
 I imagined an unconscious synergy between the work of people, plants, and erosion, shaping these spaces over many years.
 When I moved and continued the project in an industrial section of Brooklyn, the mix of these elements changed, but the underlying sensibility felt familiar.
-There was much to explore amid the detritus and weeds.
+There was much to explore between the shadows and detritus and weeds.

 A question blows between these images like a tumbleweed: can anything worthwhile be added to the ever-growing pile of pictures of the southwest?
 The challenge used to be finding form in the vast chaos; now it’s avoiding the picturesque clichés we’ve been looking at all our lives.
 I try—with mixed success I suspect—to capture reactions that are immediate and personal, and also true, in some sense that’s larger than myself.
 While in the Southwest, my impressions are usually some mix of awe and disappointment, serenity and anger.
 Conflict seems inherent to the physical landscape as well as the emotional one; the region has long been a battleground for opposing ideologies and myths.
 The scars from these battles are evident almost everywhere.